itscodenation/curriculum-15-16/unitsYear2/11-Entrepreneurialism/README.md

 ##How to Submit
 Push to your GitHub and promote to friends and family!
 Also be sure to add this to your portfolio page.

-The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to your repo at bit.ly/ScriptEdProjects**
+The final code for this project must be pushed back up to your repo on GitHub. **Then share the link to your repo at the project submission link found in the header of the Daily Session Document (bit.ly/ScriptEd).**

 To push to GitHub run the following commands in your terminal:
 `git status`